smehsan755-pixel/AI-for-data-engineers/articles/article1.md

 ## What is dbt?

-dbt (data build tool) helps data teams transform raw SQL data into organized analytics workflows.
+dbt (data build tool) is helpful for data teams for transforming raw SQL data into organized analytics workflows.

 ## Why Developers Use dbt